mozilla/version-control-tools/docs/mozreview/install.rst

 ====================

-Reviews are initiated with MozReview by pushing to a Mercurial *review* repository using ``hg push``.
+Reviews are initiated with MozReview by pushing to a Mercurial *review* repository.
 Pushing via both SSH and HTTP are supported.

 Pushing via HTTP is the easiest to configure **and is recommended for new contributors**.
 All you need to push via HTTP is an active Bugzilla